An exercise can appear in the narrative as an inline exercise or in a special

 <example> or a

 <remark>.
-A sectional exercise only gets a sequential number, though this can be overridden with the
+A divisional exercise only gets a sequential number, though this can be overridden with the

 @number attribute if you want to maintain stable numbering in response to edits.
 (Be careful, once you override the sequential numbering, you probably need to manually specify every subsequent number, so save overrides for when your project matures.)

-Within a run of sectional exercises a subgroup can be delimited as an
+Within a run of divisional exercises a subgroup can be delimited as an

 <exercisegroup>, which allows an